dagrawal429/Portfolio/README.md

 - Importance of **sample size** and **data quality**
 - Need for a blend of **quantitative + qualitative** methods
 - How to **manage research setbacks** transparently in a project lifecycle

+## 🔮 Future Focus: Data Ethics in Cybersecurity & Fraud Prevention

+Inspired by the growing digital threat landscape, I aim to explore:

+- **Fraudulent data detection using anomaly detection models**
+- **Behavioral analytics to prevent cyberattacks**
+- **Risk dashboards using Power BI for real-time threat alerts**

+> Combining data governance and cybersecurity is the next impactful direction I plan to pursue.

 ## 📁 Repository Contents